ecastron/PS_demo/PepperPath_DEMO.md

 ![banner](https://raw.githubusercontent.com/ecastron/PS_demo/master/img/aperiomics_green_background.png)

 ##### In this demo we will explore how to get a taxonomic profile from a metagenomic experiment using PathoScope 2.0.
-A more in-depth tutorial can be found in the **PathoScope** repo [here](https://github.com/PathoScope/PathoScope/raw/master/pathoscope2.0_v0.02_tutorial.pdf)
+A more in-depth tutorial can be found in the **PathoScope** repository [here](https://github.com/PathoScope/PathoScope/raw/master/pathoscope2.0_v0.02_tutorial.pdf)

 ### What PathoScope can do for you
 **PathoScope** is a modular piece of software that will allow you to go all the way from a fastq file to a text file (typically tab-delimited) with columns representing genomes, their proportions, etc.